cassiozareck/cassiozareck/README.md

 ### Hi there 👋
 I'm an ambitious young developer aiming to be proficient in software development.
-I know a bit of those things called algorithms and databases and have some skills but not that much 😆.
+I know a bit of those things called algorithms and have some skills but not that much 😆.
 I like to contribute to open-source

 ### 🛠️ Some tools I use
 [![My Skills](https://skillicons.dev/icons?i=go,postgres,git,docker,python,linux)](https://skillicons.dev)